Sasqe/TARS/README.md

  - Run [ python tars.py]

  HTTP 'Post' requests can now be sent to the IP address of the host machine, from machines on the same wifi network.
 Use the '/chat' endpoint.
 (I.E. 172.168.0.1:8000/chat).
 Be sure to include the API key in the Auth header.
  - You can also use the UI client to send requests.
 Make sure you've typed your API key and machine's IP address into the side navigation bar's respective slots.
-The UI can be found in my TARS_UI repository located here: https://github.com/Sasqe/TARS-UI.
+Again, the UI can be found in my TARS_UI repository located here: https://github.com/Sasqe/TARS-UI.

 # TECHNOLOGIES